joshusooyaa/project-5/README.md

 # RUSA ACP Control Time Calculator

 ## **How to run**
 Simply run the command `docker-compose up --build -d` or remove `-d` if you wish to look at the logs of the server.
 You can then connect to your local host via localhost:5001 and you can connect to the page.
+To shut down the server and the webpage, use docker-compose down.
+This will close the two containers (mongo db and the webpage) and shutdown the connection.
+As one might expect, this also wipes the database since the container that the mongo image is in has been stopped, but more importantly, removed.

 ## `db_access.py`
 `db_access.py` contains two main functions, `brevet_insert` and `brevet_find`.
 These two functions are used to store and access the documents inside of the races collection inside of the brevets db.